 Tokit Omni Cook Technical Specifications

 |Dimensions||355 x 244 x 364 mm||341 x 326 x 326|

 |Speed||12,000 rpm||10,700 rpm|

 “Xiaomi Ocooker” or TOKIT Omni Cook?

-This Thermomix alternative already caused a stir at the end of 2020 because it was also assigned to Xiaomi.
+This Thermomix alternative has already caused a stir at the end of 2020, as it was also assigned to Xiaomi.
 This was because the Ocooker food processor was sold via Xiaomi’s Youpin platform, which is why it was nicknamed the “Xiaomi Thermomix”.
 However, the Xiaomi Ocooker food processor was only available in China and didn’t even find its way into China stores.
-But now this machine is planned for the global market and will be launched under the name TOKIT Omni Cook as a Global version of the Ocooker!
+But now this machine is planned for the global market and comes under the name TOKIT Omni Cook as a global version of the Ocooker on the market!

 More than a Thermomix copy?

 The TOKIT Omni Cook uses the idea of the original, but focuses on an independent design.
 Unlike the Vorwerk models, the mixing bowl is not centered, but sits on the left, while the touchscreen display is on the right.
 This offers a display diagonal of 7 inches, so it is still a bit bigger than a Redmi Note 10 Pro, for example.
 The Omni Cook is only available in one color: black and white.
 The base is white, but the surface is in black piano lacquer.
 That makes sense; stains from tomato sauce, for example, are a bit less visible this way.